massalabs/massa-web3/README.md

     const web3Client: Client = new Client(web3ClientConfig, baseAccount);
 ```
-Once we have a client instance, it is straightforward to call methods:
+Once there is an initialized client instance, it is straightforward to call methods on it:

 ```ts